laravel/nova-docs/1.0/customization/tools.md

 use Acme\PriceTracker\PriceTracker;

 /**
- * Get the cards that should be listed in the Nova sidebar.
+ * Get the tools that should be listed in the Nova sidebar.
  *
  * @return array
  */